Pupil Premium Funding - How to ensure our school gets the money we need to help our children.

 We use this money to have small classes (on average, just 21 children compared with the national average of 30), to employ Teaching Assistants for all classes and to put in place additional support of children where necessary.

-Your child may be eligible for Pupil Premium for the school if you are in receipt of any of the following benefits.
+Your child may be eligible for Pupil Premium for the school if if their parent/carer (or the child themselves in their own right) receives any of the following benefits:

 - Income Support (IS)